Thibault231/projet_7_grandpapybot/README.md

      Flask_Ajax_Heroku

 SUM UP:
-	Projet_7_GrandpapyBot is a school project program answering geographical questions in using googlemap et wikipedia APIs.
+	Projet_7_GrandpapyBot is a school project program answering geographical questions in using Flask framework.
-	It uses Python3 in Flask framework for collecting requests from a web formular deployed with Heroku.
-	Answer are construted from dtas collected with GoogleMap and Wikipedia APIs.
+	Once running the run.py a "get" request is send to the programme displaying a front interface on the web browser.
+	After completing and validating the web formular a "post" request is send to the programm wich clean the datas and call Googlemap's and Wikipedia's API's to contruct a correct answer.
+	The answer is then return to the front part and prettyly displayed by javascript.
+	This programme is also deployed on heroku.

 	In  Projet_7_GrandpapyBot te user have first to connect to https://projet-grandpapybot.herokuapp.com.
 		-Then ask a question to Papy Bot in the question area.
-		-Click on "soumettre ma question" or cpress "entry".
+		-Click on "soumettre ma question" or press "entry".
 		-Consult the thre answer.

 	The answer is composed of three parts: